Firmsconsulting

 EXAMPLE

-We will be using a financial calculator to find a risk adjusted net present value (NPV) of shares A and B.
+We will use financial calculator to find risk adjusted net present values (NPVs) of shares A and B.

 Risk adjusted NPV of shares A: